jlleongarcia/jlleongarcia/content/blog/dev-web-migrating-wp.md

 I proposed to have a look to:

 * https://vscode.dev/
+  * Alternatively Github Codespaces or Gitlab Web IDE can do
+  * You can also provide [VSCode as a container](https://github.com/JAlcocerT/Docker/blob/main/Dev/vscode-server_Docker-compose.yml)
 * letsMarkdown

 {{< details title="A quick look on how to use markdown 📌" closed="true" >}}